pkulchenko/ZeroBraneStudio/doc-installation.md

 The IDE can be installed into and **run from any directory**.
 No additional installation steps are needed for repository clones and snapshots (you only need to unpack the files into a destination directory).
-**No compilation is needed** as the binary components are already included, although the scripts to compile required libraries for Windows, MacOS, and Linux platforms are available in the `build/` directory.
+**No compilation is needed** as the binary components are already included, although the scripts to compile required libraries for Windows, macOS, and Linux platforms are available in the `build/` directory.

 ## Windows